kjkasi/EasyNetQWiki/Documentation/Auto-Subscriber.md

 subscriber.Subscribe(Assembly.GetExecutingAssembly());
 ```

-## Specify a specific SubscriptionId
+## Specify A Specific SubscriptionId
 By default the `AutoSubscriber` will generate a unique `SubscriptionId`.
 If you would like it to be fixed, you can decorate the `Consume` method with the `ConsumerAttribute`.
 Why you would make it fixed, is something you can [read up about here](subscribe).

 Lets say, the consumer above should have a fixed `SubscriptionId` for the consumer method of `MessageB`.
 Just decorated it and define a value for `SubscriptionId`.